ricksmt/SOCVR-RoomInformation/README.md

 Make sure you are ok with exerting your power, but understand when it is necessary to do so to keep the peace.

-We are open for any critic, feedback and guidance received from the community as we are a part of it.
+We are open to any critic, feedback and guidance from the community as we are a part of it.

 Room owners step in the moment we notice site users are targeted by any room member.
 This goes without warning.